-Advertisements should not contain any references to another firm or product which is likely to bring that firm or product into contempt or ridicule.
+Communication materials should not contain any references to another firm or product which is likely to bring that firm or product into contempt or ridicule.

-6. Exploitation of Trade Names and Symbols
+6. Exploitation of Trademarks and Symbols

-Advertisements should not take unfair advantage of the goodwill attached to the trade names and symbols of another firm or product, or of the goodwill acquired by an advertising campaign.
+Communication materials should not take unfair advantage of the goodwill attached to the trademarks and symbols of another firm or product, or of the goodwill acquired by an advertising and marketing communications campaign.

-7. Imitation of Advertising
+7. Plagiarism / Imitation

-Any obvious and patent imitation of advertising illustration, layout, copy, slogans, or packaging and labeling of products of an advertiser in any one country and likely either to create confusion in the market or to stop the anticipated use in that country or elsewhere of his advertising publicity should be avoided.
+Any obvious and patent imitation of advertising illustration, layout, copy, slogans, or packaging and labeling of products of an advertiser in any one country and likely either to create confusion in the market or to stop the anticipated use in that country or elsewhere of their communication materials should be avoided.